The Writing Center is available for both in-person and online appointments.

 We offer online tutoring through UNT's Zoom portal.
 From this website, you and a tutor can share and mark your paper while chatting live, either through a chat box or video.
 Our online tutoring service allows you to discuss a paper or to ask questions from the comfort of your own home or office--anywhere you have an internet connection.

-Our May three week session hours of operation are as follows:
+Our Fall 2021 hours of operation are as follows:

-- Mark up your paper using drawing tools
+- You can mark up your paper using drawing tools

-- Edit the text of your paper with the tutor's help
+- You can edit the text of your paper with the tutor's help

-To schedule an online tutoring session, email us at WritingCenter@unt.edu.
+To schedule both in-person and online tutoring sessions, either email us at WritingCenter@unt.edu or call us at 940-565-2563.
 You'll need to provide the following information: